oracle-quickstart/terraform-oci-multicloud-gcp/docs/tutorials/adbs-terraform/README.md

   gcloud compute scp cloud_identity.sql $VM_NAME:~/ --project $VM_PROJECT --zone $VM_ZONE
   ```
   - `gcloud` will prompt you to input the passphrase for the newly generated SSH key when you run this for the first time.
 - You can query the Autonomous Database from the client VM using SSH (`gcloud compute ssh`) and SQLPlus (`--command="sqlplus"`) together
   ```sh
   gcloud compute ssh --project $VM_PROJECT --zone $VM_ZONE $VM_NAME --command="sqlplus admin/$TF_VAR_admin_password@'$CONNSTR' @cloud_identity.sql"
   ```
+  - If you receive `SQLPlus not avaialble` error, retry after a little while.
+The SQLPlus installation might take a few minutes to complete after the VM is provisioned.
+  - You can use the following command to verify the sqlplus installation.
+    ```sh
+    gcloud compute ssh --project $VM_PROJECT --zone $VM_ZONE $VM_NAME --command="sqlplus -v"
+    ```
 <walkthrough-footnote></walkthrough-footnote>

 ### Connect SQLPlus at the client VM